 Annual averages are a simple average of the weighted monthly averages.

-The weighted monthly averages of daily interest rates are calculated separately for treasury bills denominated in kuna and for treasury bills indexed to euro, and separately for each original contractual maturity (91, 182 or 364 days).
+The weighted monthly averages of daily interest rates are calculated for treasury bills denominated euro, separately for each original contractual maturity (91, 182 or 364 days).

 TABLE G8b Yields to maturity on the bonds of the Republic of Croatia and long-term interest rate (LTIR)

 Table G8b shows the average monthly and annual yields to maturity on the bonds of the Republic of Croatia, for selected currencies and maturities, and the long-term interest rate (LTIR).

 The average monthly yields to maturity are a simple average of daily yields to maturity.